Challenges of enterprise architecture

 EA is a dynamic and multifaceted discipline that requires a comprehensive grasp of an organization's business operations, technological infrastructures, and strategic aspirations.
 In this blog post, we will delve into the challenges of EA and the ensuing effects on organizational outcomes.
 Moreover, we will outline strategies organizations can employ to surmount these obstacles and realize their business ambitions.

-Most common enterprise architecture challenges when attempting to implement effective EA.
+The most common enterprise architecture challenges when attempting to implement an effective EA are as follows:

 Despite the benefits of enterprise architecture, implementing an EA program can be challenging.